 MAIN DIFFICULTIES

-^{} From FMS data collection tool sample size of 772 individuals who faced difficulties.
+^{} From FMS data collection tool sample size of 674 individuals who faced difficulties of of whom 184 were female and 490 were male.
 This question has multiple answer options and the sum of % can exceed 100%.
 REASONS FOR MOVEMENT